coffeeslammer/War/README.md

 I built it originally in just functions.
 This is one of my first projects where I was still new to Javascript.
 I now have a little more experience and am in the process of converting to classes.

+## Optimizations

+Things I would like to add if I have time are:

+- Making the deck stacks show as in offset each card a few pixels to see how high or low your pile is
+- Changing the user's name color by how well they are doing. the redder it gets the worse you are, same with green maybe
+- Adding some animation to the cards being flipped

 ## Lessons Learned:

 I am learning how to append and remove images from the DOM.